How to Write a Personal Statement That Employers Love

 There is only one thing employers look for: How can you give value/benefits for their company?

 Employers have their own stigma for candidates.
 They view these candidates as people who just want a job.
 Now, your goal is to convince employers that you really want to work in that company by telling how you can add value.

 Now features like "What you can do" is no value because they can find other people with the same thing.
 Employers are looking for benefits/value you can bring for them.
 I've made a whole article talking about features and benefits.

-You have to separate yourself out of the pact by thinking of yourself as a brand instead of a person.
-You’re literally selling yourself to your employer!
+You have to separate yourself from the pact by thinking of yourself as a brand instead of a person.
+You're literally selling yourself to your employer!

 So write a brand statement!

 Why Brand Statement?
 Here’s the thing, employers don’t care about you at first because they have a lot of people like you wanting the same job.
 It would be best if you separate yourself by making yourself like a brand.

 How you write a brand statement is like how you write a copy.
 You write down what you are best at (value), who you serve (audience) and how do you do it uniquely (your unique selling point).